cionx/solutions-structure-and-interpretation-of-computer-programs/1_building_abstractions_with_procedures/1.2_procedures_and_the_processes_they_generate/exercise_1.25.md

 We typically assume that elementary arithmetic operations take constant time.
-However, this assumption fails for large integers: instead, the run time of arithmetic operations depend on the number of digits of the involved numbers.
+However, this assumption fails for large integers: instead, the running time of arithmetic operations depend on the number of digits of the involved numbers.

 The procedure `fast-expt` will easily produce very large numbers, for which elementary arithmetic operations take an ever-growing amount of time.
 Alyssa’s implementation of `expmod` will therefore produce a very large intermediate result, which may take quite a bit of time, and which will only afterwards be drastically reduced with `remainder`.

-The original implementation of `expmod` tries to keep all resulting intermediate values as small of possible at all times.
+The original implementation of `expmod` tries to keep the resulting intermediate values as small of possible at all times.
 This approach ensures that arithmetic operations stay fast.
 The cost of this approach are additional uses of `remainder`, which should hopefully be cheaper than the slowdown caused by large number arithmetic.